- Home

 It’s common amongst young people to feel pressured to experiment with drugs and alcohol, even though you don’t want to.

 It might not be clear what to do, or who can help.
-So we’ve teamed up with UK Addiction Treatment Centres (UKAT) so that they can provide our students with expert advice and support.
+So we’ve teamed up with UK Addiction Treatment Centres (UKAT) so they can provide our students with expert advice and support.

 We want all students at The Whitby High School to feel happy, healthy and safe.
 If you ever need support and want to talk to someone, please know that our doors are always open.